Seneca-ICTOER/Intro2C/docs/A-Introduction/information.md

 ![](/img/image21.png)

-{% hint style="info" %}
-Note that each byte, and not each bit, has its own address.
+>**Note** that each byte, and not each bit, has its own address.
 We say that RAM is byte-addressable.
-{% endhint %}

 ### Sets of Bytes